 Any other tips on how to stop businesses from losing customers?
 Let us know in the comments below!

 To build a relationship with your customers, you first need to understand them.
-Download our free ebook and learn about key global trends in 2016.
+Download our free ebook and learn about key global trends from 2018.